blackboard/anthologydevdocs/docs/rest-apis/learn/working-with-learn-apis/using-calendar-api.md

 Calendar entitlements required per endpoint are listed in the calendar API documentation.

 1. To create a calendar event in Course,
     * `course.calendar-entry.CREATE`
 2. To edit a calendar event in Course,
     * `course.calendar-entry.MODIFY`
 3. To delete a calendar event in Course
     * `course.calendar-entry.DELETE`
 4. To create/edit/delete calendar event in Institution
     * `system.calendar-item.EXECUTE`

 #### Necessary System Role Privileges
+**Note**: You must share these System Role Privileges with Learn System Admins via documentation for deployment of your application on their Learn server.

 1. To create a calendar event in Course,
     * `Course/Organization Control Panel (Tools) > Calendar > Create Entry`
 2. To edit a calendar event in Course,
     * `Course/Organization Control Panel (Tools) > Calendar > Edit Entry`
 3. To delete a calendar event in Course
     * `Course/Organization Control Panel (Tools) > Calendar > Delete Entry`
 4. To create/edit/delete calendar event in Institution
     * `Administrator Panel (Tools and Utilities) > Calendar`

-**Note**: You must share these System Role Privileges with Learn System Admins via documentation for deployment of your application on their Learn server.
 ## Calendar API Best Practices
 Note: Please review our General REST API Best Practices which are outlined in our [REST API Best Practices](/docs/rest-apis/rest-api-best-practices) guide.

 1. Never, use GET /learn/api/public/v1/calendars/items in a non-3LO capacity!

   > 3LO always limits calendar data to what a specific user may view.
-Non-3LO use of the calendar endpoints are more data inclusive.
+Non-3LO use of the calendar endpoints is more data inclusive.
 While safe to use as a 3LO authenticated user, using the /calendars/items endpoint as a non-3LO user will attempt to dump the entire calendar db for the the specified timebox (maximum of 14 week’s worth for every course).
-THIS WILL IMPAIR SYSTEM PERFORMANCE.
+THIS WILL POTENTIALLY IMPAIR SYSTEM PERFORMANCE.
 DO NOT DO THIS!

 2. Target your requests based on calendarType and Ids